kislow/deploy-your-own-challenge/README.md

 ## 💬 Feedback & Contributions

-We take feedback seriously, each challenge evolves based on real-world input.
+We value feedback, each challenge evolves based on real-world input.
 If you have ideas for new challenges or improvements, feel free to open a **Pull Request** or **Issue**.

 ---